When to fly

 Getting to the city from the airport

 The largest of the four commercial airports in Lithuania, Vilnius International Airport (VNO) is located approximately 4 miles (6.5 km) south of city centre.
 The local bus service departs from the airport at 15 minute intervals, with the journey taking about 20 minutes to reach the centre.
 There is also a reliable train service that runs between the airport and city, the train ride takes just 7 minutes but trains depart at 45 minute intervals.
-If you plan on getting a taxi to the city centre from the airport, it is recommended that you adhere to the local system of booking your taxi online or by phone before your arrival.
+If you plan on getting a taxi to the city centre from the airport, it is recommended that you adhere to the local system of booking your taxi online or by phone before your flight to Vilnius arrives.